 No one else was hurt.
 Dylan managed to poke the bear in the eye and swat it off.
 The bear eventually ran away.

-Strangely, the black bear’s behavior was unusual for the creature.
-Bears will paw at food if they smell but there was none at the camp.
+This behavior is unusual for a black bear.
+Black bears will paw at food if they smell it, but there was none at the camp.
 They’ll defend their young from attack, but that wasn’t the case here.